ds5110/git-intro/conda.md

 Conda installs from [channels](https://docs.conda.io/projects/conda/en/stable/user-guide/concepts/channels.html)

+* When you install miniconda3, you use the default channel.
-* In general, I recommend the open source "conda-forge" channel.
+* However, if you encounter problems, I recommend the open source "conda-forge" channel.
 * conda-forge is not the default channel, but you can make it the default.
-* It's a good idea not to mix channels, especially with geospatial software (more info below).
+* Do **not** mix channels, especially with geospatial software (more info below).
 ```
 conda config --show channels              # lists default channel(s)
 conda config --add channels conda-forge   # set conda-forge as the default channel